 Because we always have cookies in our house, I start most days with a cup of tea and a cookie.
 Also, if I am late eating breakfast or miss it completely (I do try not too), then I have enough energy to keep me going.
 And it’s always nice to have something on hand to offer visitors when they pop in.

 So, are you a Cookie Monster?
 Do you have a favourite cookie recipe?

 If you happily munched your way through this recipe for Caramac Caramel Cookies, here are a few more you might like to try:

-If you you do have any favourite cookie recipes, please share them in the comments section and I’ll give them a try!
+And if you have any favourite cookie recipes, please share them in the comments section and I’ll give them a try!

 Reading your comments is one of the greatest pleasures of having this blog.
 Thank you for taking the time to write them and please keep them coming?
-Don’t forget to tag @sammiefeasting in on Twitter/Instagram with your makes and bakes?
-Another great part of having this blog!
+And don’t forget to tag me, @sammiefeasting on Twitter/Instagram with your makes and bakes?
+Because, you are also an inspiration to me, another great part of having this blog!